In 1875, the

-In 1990, the Los Angeles County Metropolitan Transportation Authority (Metro), bought the railroad right of way.
-In 2016 – after a 63-year hiatus – Metro restored Cheviot Hills’ train connection by completing the Expo Line (later “E Line”) and opening a station nearby.
+Los Angeles County Metropolitan Transportation Authority (Metro), bought the railroad right of way from Southern Pacific.
+In 2016 – after a 63-year hiatus – Metro restored passenger train service between Los Angeles and Santa Monica with its Expo Line (later “E Line”) on the old right of way.

 Picture from April 17, 1952, West Los Angeles Independent Newspaper article “WLA Welcomes Circus Today.”

 Westbound on the Santa Monica Air Line below Northvale Road (formerly Exposition Blvd.) at Clarkson Road (1953).
 (Photograph by Alan Weeks.)

 Westbound on the Santa Monica Air Line west of the Palms Depot (1953).
 (Photograph by Alan Weeks.)